dinaraparanid/Crescendo/README.md

 ## **About App**
 **Crescendo** is a music player Android app that **plays both local files and audio from YouTube.**
-Applications provides multiple features to move your music experience to a new level!
+Application provides multiple features to move your music experience to a new level!

 ### **Preview**